GoLearnToCode/kiei925-spring17/workbook/resource.md

 For this example, we pretend that we are building [IMDB](http://imdb.com).

+### Creating a New Resource in Rails

-STEP 0: Pick a Name for Your Resource
+**STEP 0: Pick a Name for Your Resource**

-IMDB has lots of resources: movies, reviews, users, actors, directors, showtimes, ....

-Let's start with _movies_.
-We use the plural form, _movies_, not the singular _movie_, when we're talking about resources.
+IMDB has lots of resources: movies, reviews, users, actors, directors, showtimes.
+Notice that we always use the plural, _actors_, not the singular _actor_, when we're talking about resources.

+Let's create the _movies_ resource.

-STEP 1: The Route
+**STEP 1: The Route**

 In your config/routes.rb file:

 `resources :movies`

-This will allow your users to access a list of movies at `http://yourdomain.com/movies`.
+This will allow your users to access a list of movies at `http://example.com/movies`.
 Try it now.

 Did you get a big red error message complaining about an "uninitialized constant"?
 That's good.
 You're ready for Step 2.

-STEP 2: The Controller
+**STEP 2: The Controller**

 Every resource needs a controller, which consists of a controller class and a folder to contain the HTML files for the resource.